chaos-mesh/website/versioned_docs/version-2.8.4/simulate-time-chaos-on-physical-nodes.md

 This document describes how to use Chaosd to simulate a time offset scenario.
 You can create experiments either in command-line mode or service mode.

-## Create experiments using command-line mode

-This section describes how to create time fault experiments using commands.

 Before creating an experiment, you can run the following command to check the options of time faults:

 ```